GSM - Addresses and Identifiers

 The International Mobile Station Equipment Identity (IMEI) looks more like a serial number which distinctively identifies a mobile station internationally.
-This is allocated by the equipment manufacturer and registered by the network operator, who stores it in the Entrepreneurs-in-Residence (EIR).
+This is allocated by the equipment manufacturer and registered by the network operator, who stores it in the Equipment Identity Register (EIR).
 By means of IMEI, one recognizes obsolete, stolen, or non-functional equipment.

 Following are the parts of IMEI: